austinorth/s3-cleanup/README.md

 input and deleting the deployment folders from S3) in the case of valid user input and valid AWS credentials.
 I've also included a GitHub Action in this repo that automatically runs the Ruff linter and pytest to ensure that the script is tested upon git push.
+You can run the tests locally by simply invoking `pytest` after installing `pytest` in your venv.

 3. If we want to add an additional requirement of deleting deploys older than X days but we must maintain at least Y number of deploys.
 What additional changes would you need to make in the script?

-I would add functionality that checked the LastModified attribute of the folders and if it was older than X days, the folder would be deleted, excluding the number of folders specified by an additional flag that allowed the user to pass in Y number of deploys.
+I would add functionality that checked the `LastModified` attribute of the folders and if it was older than X days, the folder would be deleted, excluding the number of folders specified by an additional flag that allowed the user to pass in Y number of deploys.